NetworkBlockDevice/nbd/doc/proto.md

 Metadata contexts are identified by their names.
 The name MUST consist of a namespace, followed by a colon, followed by a leaf-name.
-The namespace and the leaf-name must each consist entirely of printable non-whitespace UTF-8 characters other than colons, and be non-empty.
-The entire name (namespace, colon and leaf-name) MUST NOT exceed 255 bytes (and therefore both the namespace and leaf-name are guaranteed to be smaller than 255 bytes).
+The namespace must each consist entirely of printable non-whitespace UTF-8 characters other than colons, and be non-empty.
+The entire name (namespace, colon, and leaf-name) MUST follow the restrictions for strings as laid out earlier in this document.

 Namespaces MUST be consist of one of the following:
 - `base`, for metadata contexts defined by this document;